-Explore how carbon moves through the environment by analyzing three soil samples from different areas of the 2012 High Park Fire.
-In the Soil Carbon STEM Kit, students will develop real lab skills to determine which of the samples was intensely burned, moderately burned, or unburned and where does the carbon in it goes!
+Explore how carbon moves through the environment by analyzing soil samples from different areas of the 2020 Cameron Peak Fire.
+Use the same techniques performed at soil labs to identify if the soil was intensely burned, moderately, burned, or unburned and where does the carbon in it goes!

-Scientific Inquiry Skills include: 1) use of microscope and digital balance; 2) soil sample preparation; 3) visual estimation; 4) data collection and 5) use of science notebooks.
+Scientific Inquiry Skills include: 1) use of microscope and digital balance; 2) soil sample preparation; 3) identification of components and visual estimation; 4) data collection and interpretation and 5) use of science notebooks.

 - Video Introduction

-(available upon request – email name and school to Dr. Andrew Warnock)
+(available upon request – email name and school to Andrew Warnock)

 Other Useful Resources